Computer Science & Applied Math

 Thanks for visiting my homepage.
-My name is Neil Nie, a computer science sophomore at Columbia University, School of Engineering.
+My name is Neil Nie, a junior studying computer science and applied math at Columbia University, School of Engineering.
 My background and interests are in computer vision, deep learning, and robotics.

 From 2019-2020, I was the software lead for the Columbia University Robotics Club.
-From 2020-2021, I am the president of the Robotics Club, leading the MATE ROV project and the autonomous vehicles project.
+From 2020-2021, I was the president of the Robotics Club, leading the MATE ROV project and the autonomous vehicles project.

 I have also worked as a robotics software engineer for the Columbia Space Initiative, competing in the Nasa Space Robotics Challenge Phase 2.